RWCannell/ica-v2-poc/README.md

 - FAILED_FINAL
 - ABORTED

+We can use a simple polling mechanism to keep checking the status of the analysis.
+When the status of the analysis is **SUCCEEDED**, then we can proceed to download the data.
+If the status is any one of **FAILED**, **FAILED_FINAL**, or **ABORTED**, then whatever `bash` script that's running should be terminated.

 ## Trigger Download of Output File(s)
 The output data files can be downloaded from the ICA storage using the web UI.
 A download can even be scheduled through the web UI.

 ![Schedule Download through Web UI](public/assets/images/download_scheduled_with_ui.png "Schedule Download through Web UI")

-We would like to poll the status of the analysis and then trigger a download process as soon as the status reaches **"SUCCEEDED"**.
+As mentioned above, we would like to trigger a download process as soon as the status reaches **"SUCCEEDED"**.
 After a successful download, we can then delete the files from the ICA storage.

 ## Delete Output File
 To delete data from a project, the following CLI command can be used:
 ```bash
 icav2 projectdata delete <path or dataId>
 ```

+## Single File Upload-Download Process
-The full process for a simple upload-analysis-download-delete mechanism can be seen in the diagram below:
+The full process for a single file upload-analysis-download-delete process can be seen in the diagram below:

 ![Upload-Download ICA Process](public/assets/images/ica_upload_download_process.png "Upload-Download ICA Process")

+The entire process is to be run with `bash` commands in a Nextflow pipeline (not to be confused with the Nextflow pipeline that resides in the ICA and that will perform the analysis).